FOLIO-FSE/folio_migration_tools/CONTRIBUTING.md

   - [Running an end-to-end transformation](#running-an-end-to-end-transformation)
 # Writing Issues.
 Writing good issues is key.
-Both for sharing to the larger group of users what is needed or not working, but also for helping the developer working on the issue to reach the DoD and beyond.
+Both for sharing to the larger group of users what is needed or not working, but also for helping the developer working on the issue to reach the Definition Of Done (DoD) and beyond.

 For the developer writing the issue, it is good practice to share a screenshot or some data examples or a drawing on what changed.
 Since Issues are linked into the [CHANGELOG.MD](https://github.com/FOLIO-FSE/folio_migration_tools/blob/main/CHANGELOG.md), this habit will propagate well-written issues over to Pypi and more.

+Formulating a DoD is good practice.
+Take a moment to do this properly.

 # Git(hub) workflow